Skip to main content

 Use exactly as directed on the label, or as prescribed by your doctor.

-Shake the oral suspension (liquid) before you measure a dose.
-Use the dosing syringe provided, or use a medicine dose-measuring device (not a kitchen spoon).
+Shake the oral suspension (liquid).
+Measure a dose with the supplied measuring device (not a kitchen spoon).

 You must chew the chewable tablet before you swallow it.